tkerby/flipperzero-firmware-wPlugins/README.md

 ## Known Issues

-1. **GPS Screen Delay**: Occasionally, the GPS screen may get stuck on "Loading Data" or take up to 30 seconds to display information.
+1. **GPS Screen Delay**: Occasionally, the GPS or Weather screen may get stuck on "Loading Data".
-   - **Solution**: Restart your Flipper Zero if this occurs.
+   - If it takes longer than 10 seconds, restart your Flipper Zero.